Anti-Müllerian Hormone (AMH)

 Women with low AMH typically benefit the most from well-managed IVF protocols.
 Treatment plans for women with low AMH at CHR most likely involve DHEADHEA supplementation, which has been shown to be effective in improving IVF pregnancy rates in women with low AMH.

 Published CHR studies over the last 8 to 9 years have shown significant improvements in AMH levels after DHEA supplementation.
 Women younger than 38 saw a bigger improvement in AMH concentrations after DHEA treatment, compared to older women.
 Improvements in AMH levels after DHEA supplementation were found to be one of the most reliable prognosticators for a successful pregnancy with IVF.

-With the introduction of DHEA supplementation and research-driven treatment plans modified to best suit individual patients, CHR doctors have become world-renowned experts in the diagnosis and treatment of diminished ovarian reserve, an umbrella term encompassing both premature ovarian aging (POA) and natural, age-related loss of ovarian reserve.
+With the introduction of DHEA supplementation and research-driven treatment plans modified to best suit individual patients, CHR doctors have become world-renowned experts in diminished ovarian reserve treatmentand diagnosis.
+“Diminished ovarian reserve” is an umbrella term that encompasses both premature ovarian aging (POA) and natural, age-related loss of ovarian reserve.

 We serve many patients from all over the world who seek out CHR’s expertise in treating women with low AMH levels.
 While, unfortunately, not everyone becomes pregnant with their own eggs, we are happy to say that our clinical pregnancy rates are quite respectable considering that most of CHR’s patients came to us after being rejected by another center because their chances of pregnancy were considered “too low.”

 "AMH levels are a strong indicator of ovarian reserve.
 Even women with low (or undetectable) AMH may still have a good chance of pregnancy at CHR."Dr. Norbert Gleicher